jalinmayberry/Home-SOC-Lab/PART 1.md

 - **Cribl Edge:** Similar to Splunk Universal Forwarders, these agents are lightweight data collectors with an added twist.
 Edge nodes have Stream functionality that allows you to search and capture data at rest, effectively operating "at the Edge."

 We will collect syslog data from three sources and Windows Event logs from another source.
-The syslog data will be gathered from what are known as worker nodes, which can be thought of as the frontline doers.
-For the Windows machine, however, we will use a different collection method, as worker nodes are not supported on Windows.
+The syslog data will be gathered from what are known as Worker nodes, which can be thought of as the frontline doers.
+For the Windows machine, however, we will use a different collection method, as Worker nodes are not supported on Windows.
 Instead, we will utilize an Edge node.

 After collecting the data, we will send it using routes, which direct individual streams of data to their respective destinations.
 Additionally, we can determine whether the data will be processed beforehand using packs, which are bundles of pipelines designed to filter, enrich, or normalize the data (for example, converting XML into JSON or correcting timestamps).